 NIH Wants to Pay Your Student Loans.
 Here’s How to Make It Easier for Them to Do It.

 NIH has $35,000 a year for you to pay down your student debt and you really should let them give it to you.
 If you’re a health professional in biomedical or biobehavioral research and in need of paying down your student debt, NIH’s Loan Repayment Program offers a fantastic way to pay down the debt while focusing on developing your research career.
-I had the pleasure of serving on a Loan Repayment Program study section last month and can offer you the inside scoop on how to maximize your chances of success.
+I had the pleasure of serving on a Loan Repayment Program study section this summer and can offer you the inside scoop on how to maximize your chances of success.

 - NIH wants you to succeed.
 The paylines for these grants are the most generous I’ve seen.
 More funded than unfunded applications?
 That’s crazy good!

 - Don’t miss the window.
 LRP is looking for folks who have obtained an advanced degree (PhD, MD, DVM etc) and are just venturing out into fellowships.
 If you are at all uncertain, call the program officers or talk to the plentiful ambassadors that are around most institutions.
 This cycle will accept applications from September 1 through November 15.

 - You will need to have a debt to income ratio of 20%.
 Use this handy calculator for specifics.

 - You need to be a US citizen or permanent resident.

 A word about your applications.
 This program is not just about paying down your debt.
 If you start your essay “I really would like to have debt forgiveness so it will be one less thing for me and my new family to worry about while I’m doing my super important residency at super important school” it will go poorly.